 Hello, lovelies! 🌿 can you believe in a couple of days we will reach the middle of the year!
 If that isn’t crazy, I don’t know what is.
 Time does fly, which is scary.
-That is why, the saying goes ‘too many books too little time’.
+That is why the saying goes ‘too many books too little time’.
 So, below, is a list of books I have DNF-ed so far this year.

-When you’re not enjoying a book might as well stop what you’re doing because there are still too many books out there to waste time in something you don’t enjoy.
+When you’re not enjoying a book might as well stop what you’re doing because there are still too many books out there to waste time on something you don’t enjoy.
 I used to hate DNFing, for me not finishing a book was like a major let down, a disappointment with myself because most of the time I would push myself to end something, even if the book sucked.
-Lately, I’ve began to accept that if I’m not enjoying the book for whichever reason, I will DNF and move on.
+Lately, I’ve begun to accept that if I’m not enjoying the book for whichever reason, I will DNF and move on.

 In no particular order:

 The Unhoneymooners by Christina Lauren (let’s clarify, this is the pen name of two authors, not one person) had been on my radar for a while now, I was so happy to be approved for this book.
 Unfortunately, I couldn’t connect with the story.
 I’m Latina – so I understand the craziness of big families, of the humor, shared in this family, and the attitude of the main character but, I found no connection with her.
 I found Olive to be almost immature – which was weird because she is a grown-up with a good job.
 Not saying grown-ups can’t be immature, but the whole feeling of Olive was childish and it bothered me greatly, didn’t fit with the image the author wanted to portray, on the other hand, it made her sound like an immature child who didn’t always get what she wanted.